stumpner/wallride-docs/docs/guide.md

 2. Resources

-Put resources under "resources" directory in wallride.home.
+Place resource files under "resources" directory in wallride.home.
 You can refer them from html like this;

 ```html
 <link rel="stylesheet" th:href="@{/resources/css/sticky-footer-navbar.css}" href="#" />